-What is a Multi-Stage Graph?
+What exactly is a Multi-Stage Graph?

-How the Multi-Stage Graph Algorithm Works
+How the Algorithm Actually Works

 - Graph Representation:

-- Optimal Path:
+- Tracing the Optimal Path:

 Java Code Implementation